J. Marion Sims: Trismus nascentium

 During his early medical years, Sims also became interested in trismus nascentium, also known as neonatal tetanus, that occurs in newborns.
-A 19th century doctor described it as "a disease that has been almost constantly fatal, commonly in the course of a few days; the women are so persuaded of its inevitable fatality that they seldom or ever call for the assistance of our art."
+A nineteenth-century doctor described it as "a disease that has been almost constantly fatal, commonly in the course of a few days; the women are so persuaded of its inevitable fatality that they seldom or ever call for the assistance of our art."

 Trismus nascentium is a form of generalised tetanus.
 Infants who have not acquired passive immunity from the mother having been immunised are at risk for this disease.
 It usually occurs through infection of the unhealed umbilical stump, particularly when the stump is cut with a non-sterile instrument.
-In the 21st century, neonatal tetanus mostly occurs in developing countries, particularly those with the least developed health infrastructure.
+In the twenty-first century, neonatal tetanus mostly occurs in developing countries, particularly those with the least-developed healthcare infrastructure.
 It is rare in developed countries.